 Dynasty actress Catherine Oxenberg is the hero mom in Escaping the NXIVM Cult, played by Andrea Roth.
 Jasper Polish plays India, Catherine’s daughter who was swept up in NXIVM’s bizarre and expensive self-actualization classes in 2011.
 Smallville actress Allison Mack, played by an unsettlingly smiley Sara Fletcher, befriends India and invites her to join a secret women’s society that turns out to be a sex trafficking operation.
 Peter Facinelli plays Keith Raniere, aka Vanguard, the now-convicted mastermind behind it all.

-The movie is a fictionalized version of Oxenberg’s memoir, slated to air for the first time in Canada this Sunday, September 29 [premiered in the U.S. on September 21].
+The movie is a fictionalized version of Oxenberg’s memoir, slated to air for the first time in Canada this Sunday, September 29.
 Having read Oxenberg’s book and attended all seven weeks of the trial, I was curious to know how closely Lifetime’s reenactment stuck to the facts of the case.
 As it turns out some of the most batshit lines are ripped verbatim from the trial transcript, while the stuff the network changed seems to be an effort to make it coherent.

 The movie is incredibly faithful to the aesthetic of NXIVM.
 Suburbia and athleisure feature prominently, with some outfits made for a Christian Girl Autumn meme.
 The cast is familiar enough that you might recognize them from something—a teen vampire series you never saw? maybe a soap opera?—but distant enough from memory that their mannerisms easily blend into those of the real-world subjects.
 Fletcher has clearly studied the YouTube videos where Allison Mack gushes about NXIVM’s empowerment mission.
 If I had to quibble about casting, I’d say Facinelli is too conventionally attractive for the Raniere role.
 I’ll just have to assume Dave Coulier was not available.